 My student doesn’t have an instructor in school or outside school in their artform.
 What do we do?

-If at all possible, please try to obtain a teacher recommendation from an actual art form teacher.
+If at all possible, please try to obtain a teacher recommendation from a teacher in your student's applied art form.
 This could be a former teacher; it need not be a current one (e.g. your student just moved schools).
 It can also be an instructor outside of school (private tutor or someone with whom they work in a community setting).